 At first it was more about the tricks than it was the treats, with the 1920s seeing a particularly destructive period of excessive pranking in many metropolitan areas.
 This trend was ended during WW2 with the introduction of sugar rationing and during the 1950s the custom took on its current family-friendly, kid-centered form.

 As the popularity of Halloween has grown, so has its commercial value.
-Today, it is big business with consumers set to spend over £300m on Halloween in 2017, making it the UK’s third biggest retail event after Christmas and Easter.
+Today, it is big business with consumers set to spend over £500m this year, making it the UK’s third biggest retail event after Christmas and Easter.